Dream job hotel manager

 Ingrid had trained in a hotel in Germany, but she didn't want to go back there.
 As if she was hiring as a tour guide: "At first the jobs were badly paid and only in summer, that was a big problem."

-Further training brought the success I had hoped for: “I had a bus driver's license and the city's tourist guide course.”
-From then on Ingrid did city tours in English, French and sometimes German, bus tours and also had work in winter.
+Further training brought the success I had hoped for: “I had a bus driver's license and the city guide course” From then on Ingrid took city tours in English, French and sometimes German, bus tours and also had work in winter.

 In Canada the talent is assessed, not the academic degree